MicrosoftDocs/gestures-docs/unity-tutorials-3d-object-manipulation-hand.md

 The final Unity project obtained in this tutorial can be found in our open-source [samples GitHub repository](https://github.com/Microsoft/Gestures-Samples).
 After you clone the repository, follow these steps to run the application:

 1. Launch Unity, in the **Projects** tab select **Open**.
-1. Browse to the [**Unity\GesturesTutorial**](https://github.com/Microsoft/Gestures-Samples/tree/master/Unity/GesturesTutorial) directory within the cloned repository.
+1. Browse to the [**Unity\Tutorials\3D Object Manipulation (Hand)**](https://github.com/Microsoft/Gestures-Samples/tree/master/Unity/GesturesTutorial) directory within the cloned repository.
-1. When the project loads, go to the **Project** window and select the **Assets** directory.
-1. Double-click the **3D Object Manipulation (Hand)** scene in the **Assets** directory.
 1. Press the play button (or **Ctrl+P**) to run the scene.

 ## Prerequisites

-This tutorial assumes you have basic familiarity with the C# programming language and some experience with the Unity IDE - we expect you to know how to create projects, scenes, game objects and scripts.
+This tutorial assumes you have basic familiarity with the C# programming language and some experience with the Unity environment - we expect you to know how to create projects, scenes, game objects and scripts.

 It is recommended that you complete the [**Introduction**](unity-tutorials-introduction.md) tutorial before starting this tutorial, as we assume you are familiar with the [**Project Prague toolkit for Unity**](https://github.com/Microsoft/Gestures-Samples/blob/master/Unity/Microsoft.Gestures.Toolkit.unitypackage) prefabs discussed there.

 ## Step 1 - Hand Cursor

 1. Open the project you've created in the [**3D Object Manipulation (Mouse)**](unity-tutorials-3d-object-manipulation-mouse.md) tutorial.
-If you've skipped that tutorial, follow [these instructions](unity-tutorials-3d-object-manipulation-mouse.md#download-the-final-result) to obtain its final product; We recommend you play the scene (**Ctrl+P**) and make sure you are able to "grab" an object under the cursor (using the left mouse button) and to move it around in all 3 dimensions (dragging in 2D by moving the mouse and using the scroll-wheel to adjust the depth).
+If you've skipped that tutorial, follow [these instructions](unity-tutorials-3d-object-manipulation-mouse.md#download-the-final-result) to obtain its final product; We recommend you play the scene (**Ctrl+P**) and make sure you are able to "grab" an object with the cursor (using the left mouse button) and to move it in all 3 dimensions (using the scroll-wheel to adjust the depth).

 1. Add the **GesturesManager** and **UIManager** prefabs to the scene.
 Refer to [step 2 of the introduction tutorial](unity-tutorials-introduction.md#step-2-connecting-to-the-gestures-service) for guidance.

-1. In order to use your hand to control the cursor, we first need to obtain access to the hand-skeleton information.
+1. In order to control the cursor with your hand, we first need to obtain access to the hand-skeleton information.
 The [**Gestures Service**](getting-started-gestures-service.md) computes a hand-skeleton and communicates it to all subscribing clients on a frame-by-frame basis.
 The **GesturesManager** game object in our scene acts as a client of the **Gestures Service**. **GesturesManager**'s **RegisterToSkeleton()** and **UnregisterFromSkeleton()** methods allow us to subscribe and unsubscribe to the hand-skeleton stream.

     We would like to receive hand-skeleton information whenever the **Cursor** game object is active.
 Please add the [**OnEnable()**](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnEnable.html) and [**OnDisable()**](https://docs.unity3d.com/ScriptReference/MonoBehaviour.OnDisable.html) methods to the **Cursor** script: